astronomer/docs/astro/configure-worker-queues.md

 `[Parallelism]= ([The sum of all 'Max Worker Count' values for all worker queues] * [The sum of all 'Maximum tasks per worker' values for all worker queues])`.

 These calculations are computed by KEDA every ten seconds.
-When KEDA determines that it can scale down, it waits for five minutes after the last running task on the worker finishes before terminating that worker Pod.
+When KEDA determines that it can scale down a worker, it waits for five minutes after the last running task on the worker finishes before terminating that worker Pod.

 To learn more about how changes to a Deployment can affect worker resource allocation, see [What happens during a code deploy](deploy-code.md#what-happens-during-a-code-deploy).